tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 - Less ticket waste: Currently, TLS servers use application-specific, and often implementation-specific, logic to determine how many tickets to issue.
 By moving the burden of ticket count to clients, servers do not generate wasteful tickets.
 As an example, clients might only request one ticket during resumption.
-Moreover, as ticket generation may involve expensive computation, e.g., public key cryptographic operations, avoiding waste is desirable.
+Moreover, as ticket generation might involve expensive computation, e.g., public key cryptographic operations, avoiding waste is desirable.
 - Decline resumption: Clients can indicate they have no intention of resuming connections by sending a ticket request with count of zero.